dynamoose/dynamoose/docs/api/Query.md

 ## query.all([delay[, max]])

-If a query result is more than 1 MB (before filtering!), DynamoDB paginates the results so you would have to send multiple requests.
-Please see the [AWS DynamoDB documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html) for further informations.

-This function sends continuous query requests upon receiving the response so long as the `lastKey` property exists on the response.
+If a query result is more than the limit of your DynamoDB table (before filtering!), DynamoDB paginates the results so you would have to send multiple requests.
+This function sends continuous query requests until all items have been received (as long as the `lastKey` property exists on the response).
 This can be useful if you wish to get all the items from the table and don't want to worry about checking the `lastKey` property and sending a new query request yourself.

 Two parameters can be specified on this setting: